ghseeli/ghseeli.github.io/sage/sage_checklist.md

 1. When adding a new file to the source code, make sure you add relevant `import` statements to the `all.py` file in the directory so that the important functions and classes are added to the namespace.
 1. When adding a new file specifically to the `combinat` module, make sure to add a line to the `src/doc/en/reference/combinat/module_list.rst` file so the documentation is added to Sage.
-1. There are some exceptions to this rule, as far as I can tell.
+1. As mentioned above, Sage requires that every line be no longer than 80 characters.
+There are some exceptions to this rule, as far as I can tell.

     - In codeblocks inside documentation, such as inside `EXAMPLES` and `TESTS` blocks, code seems to not limited to 80 characters.
     - I have seen that long strings in the Sage library, such as error statements, are often not forced to be line wrapped.
 I believe this happens because, although this functionality is possible, it disagrees with indentation structure.
 For example,